You can find the MHS Course Guide here

 Math

-The math program at Mohonasen offers preparation in the concepts and skills necessary for competence in mathematics, as well as preparation for further study.
+The mathematics program at Mohonasen offers preparation in the concepts and skills necessary for competence in mathematics, as well as preparation for further study.
 Students will learn problem-solving techniques, gain a deeper knowledge of our number system, acquire experience with quantitative reasoning, and develop critical-thinking skills.

 Course Offerings

 This course is an introduction to algebraic concepts that emphasize the New York State Common Core learning standards.
 The topics covered provide a foundational understanding in algebra that prepares students for further study in mathematics.
 Topics covered throughout the course include foundational algebraic skills, linear inequalities, linear, quadratic and exponential functions, systems of equations, sequences and series, and statistics.
-This course prepares students to take the Algebra I Regents exam in June.
+This course prepares students to take the NG Algebra I Regents exam in June.

 Credit: 1